OpenNLG/OpenBA/README.md

 ## Open Source Plan
 We are excited to unveil two distinguished versions of our model, with another on the horizon:

-- [OpenBT5-LM](https://huggingface.co/OpenBT5/OpenBT5-LM): The backbone language models was pre-trained on 340B English, Chinese, and code tokens.
+- [OpenBA-LM](https://huggingface.co/OpenBA/OpenBA-LM): The backbone language models was pre-trained on 340B English, Chinese, and code tokens.
-- [OpenBT5-Flan](https://huggingface.co/OpenBT5/OpenBT5-Flan): We perform supervised fine-tuning on the base model with additional 40B tokens using our collected BiFlan Dataset.
+- [OpenBA-Flan](https://huggingface.co/OpenBA/OpenBA-Flan): We perform supervised fine-tuning on the base model with additional 40B tokens using our collected BiFlan Dataset.
-- OpenBT5-Chat: coming soon
+- OpenBA-Chat: coming soon

 ## Overview of Training process
 <p align="center" width="100%">